pixelplex/tacchain/NETWORKS.md

 ### Join Tac Saint Petersburg Testnet as a validator

+NOTE: The provided examples use `--keyring-backend test`.
+This is not recommended for production validator nodes.
+Please use `os` or `file` for encryption features and more advanced security.

 #### 1. Make sure you followed one of our join guides above and have a fully synced running node before you proceed

 #### 2. Fund account and import key